From Strength to Strength

 The market usually gets busier at night, so if you want the possibility of a bit more elbow room and time to examine something a bit more closely, a daytime trip would serve that purpose much better.
 If you want to experience the more romantic lit up atmosphere of the market at night, you can always go back after your daytime buying is done.

-The Brno Christmas market for 2019 runs from November 29 of 2019 to January 5 of 2020.
+The Brno Christmas market for 2022 runs from November 25 to December 23 of 2022.
 Opening hours are variable depending on the date.

 For more information, including a map of the market area, pay a visit to the market website.
 Many sections of it are multilingual between Czech, German and English.